kkapik/ebird-friend-stalking/README.md

  It will prompt you for the region you want to scan and for the date and you can choose the language in which the name of the birds will be display:
  ```
  Zone?
  SE                       #example of a zone
  Date? ((d)d/(m)m/yyyy)
  12/5/2022                #example of a date
- Language?
+ Language? (default = en)
- en                     #example of a language choice
+ fr                       #example of a language choice
  ```
+Default date is today.

 After waiting few seconds you will get your result !!! :)

 ## What's next?

-* Group the all the list of one person in one output
-* default the date to today
+* Add some the count for species
+* Add locations of observation